2022 Unpublished Contest

 CAN I REGISTER EARLY?

 Yes, writers may register at any time and send their material later at no extra fee.
-All entries must be received by October 5th, 2020.

 DO I NEED A COMPLETED MANUSCRIPT?